Trade guide

 Frequently Asked Questions

-What are facilities maintenance jobs UK?
+What do facilities maintenance jobs involve?

 Facilities maintenance jobs involve keeping buildings working: basic repairs, planned checks, contractor access, lighting, plumbing, fabric repairs, compliance tasks, handyperson work and first-response maintenance in offices, schools, hospitals, hotels, retail and housing.